 If our friends were lucky enough to get some they would come back just for the pizza.
 That tradition has been passed down.
 I make it and if we go home we still request her pizza over takeout any day.
 We still have a traditional round pan, yet we normally make two rectangle baking sheets to feed us all.

-The crust is home made from my dads, mothers cook book.
-We prefer supreme and even people who claim they don’t like some toppings do not complain when they eat it on this.
+The crust is home made from my paternal great grandmothers cook book.
+We prefer supreme and even people who claim they don’t like some toppings do not complain when they eat them on this pizza.
 Typically we top ours with olive oil, garlic, ground beef, ham, sausage (if we have it), onion, bell peppers, mushrooms, pepperoni, we usually skip black olives due to salt content.
 Cheddar cheese ( the sharper the better) mozzarella, and whatever else we have on hand or purchase for….Munster cheese, cherizo, multi color pepers and onion, parmesan cheese, Italian seasoning, pepper jack gives quite a kick.

 Roll out dough on two baking sheets.
 We leave it hand toss thickness or thin if watching carbs.
 Regular tomato sauce or spaghetti sauce to lightly coat dough.
 Layer Italian season, parmesan, pepper flakes(if desired).
 Next up are onions, bell peppers, olives, mushrooms.
 Sausages, ground beef, ham, and anything else we desire before a tight layer of pepperoni.
 Add yellow then white cheeses in generous quantities.
 Ours always looks like deep dish, we use plenty of toppings.
 Into the oven at 350 for 20 minutes.
 One pie at a time.
 Cut into about 12 squares and use good spatula to lift weight of slices.
 Give few minutes to cool.
 Everyone will crave this and this is better than Pizza Hut, and the most you can buy.